kunalphalswal/cpp/Sorting/Sorting.md

 - what if we are not just sorting numbers but records of data whose just one attribute is the key on the basis of which we are sorting.
 - we create vector of vectors and keep pushing back the record to its corresponding 1d vector in the 2d vector.
 - and then for each value in each index of 2d vector starting from beginning, extend that value in the sorted array.
-Complexity: O(n+k) because k can get little bit bigger than k.
+Complexity: O(n+k) because k can get little bit bigger than n and not each value from 0 to k will be having associated elements but we'll still need to traverse them all.
 - What if through counting sort, we had a secondary attribute on the basis of which we wanted to sort the elements with equal primary attribute.
 Refer Radix sort for that.